PatonaIM/teamified-accounts/docs/Service-to-Service-Authentication-Guide.md

 - Only scopes enabled for your client will be granted
 - Requesting unavailable scopes will result in a reduced scope set
 - The response `scope` field shows what was actually granted

+### Security: Write Operations

+> **Important (v1.0.10+)**: Write operations (POST, PUT, DELETE) are blocked for S2S clients by default.
+S2S authentication is designed primarily for read-only data access.
+Endpoints must explicitly enable S2S write access using the `@RequiredScopes` decorator.

+If you need write access for specific use cases (e.g., automated user provisioning), contact your administrator to ensure the endpoint supports S2S write operations.

 ---